MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

 #### Alcohol and drug abuse/misuse
-Excluded factors due to no variation: type of sample (schizophania vs. rest), low risk of bias
+Excluded factors due to no variation: type of sample (schizophania vs. rest), low risk of bias.

 ::: {#tbl-cor-matix-alcohol .cell .tbl-cap-location-top tbl-cap='Correlation matrix based on alcohol outcome only.'}